GlobalFishingWatch/globalfishingwatch.github.io/fishing.md

 large number of false positive fishing values.

 ![AIS example]({{ site.url }}{{site.baseurl}}/images/AISExample.png)
-Figure 1: Example fishing vessel AIS track with fishing shown in red.
+Figure 1: Example fishing vessel AIS track with fishing shown in red

 To see how this works, examine the scatter plot shown in Figure 2.
 This shows how these three features computed over a six hour window relate to whether a vessel is fishing.
-It is apparent from Figure 2 that fishing activity tends to be be clustered in certain regions of average-speed, speed-deviation, and course-deviation.
+It is apparent from Figure 2 that fishing activity tends to be clustered in certain regions of average-speed, speed-deviation and course-deviation.

 [![Feature distribution]({{ site.url }}{{site.baseurl}}/images/FeatureDistribution.png)](https://github.com/GlobalFishingWatch/vessel-scoring/blob/master/notebooks/Documentation-Figures.ipynb)
 Figure 2: Fishing activity, shown in red, is most common for speeds in